Updated for 2025

 What Is EIS (SIP)?

-The Employment Insurance System (EIS), or Sistem Insurans Pekerjaan (SIP), provides temporary financial support to employees who lose their jobs.
-Introduced in 2018, EIS pays a percentage of your previous salary for up to 6 months while you search for new employment.
-The contribution is just 0.2% of gross salary for both employee and employer, capped at a maximum of RM2.50 each per month.
+The Employment Insurance System (EIS), or SIP, provides temporary financial support to employees who lose their jobs.
+The contribution is 0.2% of gross salary.

 • Financial aid for up to 6 months after retrenchment